danionescu0/docker-flask-mongodb-example/README.md

 **If you consider this demo usefull give it a star so others will find it quicker :)**

+##Prerequisites

+### Docker:

+How to install docker on Ubuntu: https://docs.docker.com/install/linux/docker-ce/ubuntu/

+How to install docker on Centos: https://docs.docker.com/engine/install/centos/

+How to install docker on Windows: https://docs.docker.com/docker-for-windows/install-windows-home/

+tested with version: 20.10.2

+### Docker compose

+How to install docker compose: https://docs.docker.com/compose/install/

+tested with version: 1.28.4

+## Applications:

 The applications will run using docker-compose, below are the services descriptions, for more info click on the title: